 Nobody can predict the future with any kind of certainty.
 In fact, investors who make big bets based on what they believe the price of a stock will be in the future often lose.
 Something that’s much easier to predict is a dividend—the quarterly amount that some companies pay just for holding their stock.
 Verizon Communications pays a dividend of 4.5% annually as of July 2021.

 That means that each year Verizon will pay you 4.5% of your entire investment just for holding the stock.
-Dividend yield is tied to stock price so expect it to change over time but dividends are relatively easy to predict.
-Retirees should embrace dividend-paying stocks as a core part of their portfolio.
+The dividend yield is tied to stock price so expect it to change over time, but dividends are relatively easy to predict.
+Retirees should embrace dividend-paying stocks as a core part of their portfolios.

 Look at Funds